KIDS COUNT Data:

 Recent New Mexico Publications:

-New Mexico fell to 50th in child well-being in the 2013 national KIDS COUNT Data Book.
+New Mexico seems stuck at 49th in the national KIDS COUNT ranking.
 It will take a comprehensive and focused set of strategies, and the political and public will to make them a reality, to improve child well-being in New Mexico.
 This policy agenda, based on the metric used to measure child well-being in the Annie E. Casey Foundation’s annual Data Book, offers one such approach.

 Browse all of our New Mexico KIDS COUNT publications here